 WELD-153: Shielded Metal Arc Welding III, Credits = 1 - 17

 Additional experience and training in safe SMAW welding procedures and the opportunity to complete AWS/WABO certification tests.
 Prerequisite: WELD 152 and instructor permission.

 WELD-191: Cooperative Work Experience, Credits = 1 - 15

-Opportunity to work in jobs directly related to the welding industry.
-This formal training period is agreed upon by the student, employer, and instructor.
+This course offers students the opportunity to work in jobs directly related to the welding industry.
+The formal training period is agreed upon by the student, employer, and instructor.
 Prerequisite: Instructor permission.